 How to Cool an Apartment Without Air Conditioning

-Unless you live in a ground-floor apartment or have built-in air conditioning, summer means you're stuck with a warm apartment all season long.
+Unless you live in a ground-floor apartment or have built-in air conditioning, summer means you'll be stuck with a warm apartment all season long.
 As an apartment-dweller, you have few options for effective cooling.
 It's probably not a wild guess to assume that your lease agreement doesn't allow you to tear through the walls to install an air conditioning system.
 Instead, you'll just have to use a bit of creativity to cool your apartment off the old-fashioned way with lots of fans and open windows.

 The 8 Best Ways to Keep Your Apartment Cool Without Air Conditioning